ALSETLab/RaPId/README.md

 </div>

 ## <div id="contribute">Contributing
-- Reporting Bugs: please use the [Issues](https://github.com/SmarTS-Lab/iTesla_RaPId/issues) facility to report bugs.
+- Reporting Bugs: please use the Issues tab to report bugs.
 - If you are familiar with GIT, and want to be involved in the development (from bug fixes, to anything else!), please clone the repository and use GIT to contribute.
-- Contribution Guidelines will be found in the [Wiki: Project & Community](https://github.com/SmarTS-Lab/iTesla_RaPId/wiki/project-and-community) (under construction).
+- Contributions: Via Pull Requests.
 </div>

 ## <div id="intro">RaPId - Introduction